minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 Applying two-way fixed effects to the LPM #footnote( [As stated in @models-precisely, the conditional logit model only includes
-    one-way fixed effects, due to the nature of the mutlinomial model.
+    one-way fixed effects, due to the nature of the multinomial model.
 Thus, I have decided to include only geographical, state, party and legislator fixed effects for each logit regression.],
 ) @Imai-Kim-2019, one can account for unobservable elements that remain constant